samyyy2311/Labelyze.in/README.md

 The product database (`labelyze_india.db`) updates independently from the app.

-New releases are published with tags such as:
+New releases are published using tags such as:

 `db-YYYY-MM-DD`